- George Washington University Law School, J.D.

-- Constellation Brands on its $1.58 billion tender offer for and acquisition of Vincor International Inc. and its Corona Beer joint venture with Grupo Modelo S.A. de C.V.
+- Constellation Brands on its $1.58 billion tender offer for and acquisition of Vincor International Inc., its acquisition of The Robert Mondavi Corporation, and its Corona Beer joint venture with Grupo Modelo S.A. de C.V.

 - LG&E Energy Corp. on its $140 million purchase of a controlling interest in Distribuidora de Gas del Centro S.A.
 (Argentina) and a minority interest in Distribuidora de Gas de Cuyana S.A.
 (Argentina) from Sideco Americana S.A.

 - Mitsui O.S.K.
-Lines, Ltd. on its strategic alliance with Brookfield Asset Management Inc. in the container terminal business, including the sale of a 49% in asset in MOL’s Los Angeles and Oakland container terminal.
+Lines, Ltd., on its joint venture with Brookfield Asset Management Inc. in the container terminal business, including the sale of a 49% in asset in MOL’s Los Angeles and Oakland container terminal

-- Palm Bay International, Inc. on the sale of its interest in the Skinny Girl Margarita business, the sale of its interest in 901 Tequila and the sale of its interest in Voli Vodka.
+- Palm Bay International, Inc., on the sale of its interest in the Skinny Girl Margarita business, its acquisition of Heritance Wines, the sale of its interest in 901 Tequila and the sale of its interest in Voli Vodka

 - Sydsvenska Dagbladets AB on the sale of Acrotec AB to Baldwin Technology Company, Inc.